 There’s No More Boundary

 You come home late and still brought back some paper works.
 Before you hit the bed, instead of chatting with your partner or having quality time with your kids, you’ll respond to your emails or make phone calls related to your business.
 You seem to be insensitive and no longer have a sense of who should be at home.
+“People who have difficulty saying no are often people pleasers and are trying to make too many people happy,” says Drenner.
+“Over time they become over-extended and exhausted and their self-esteem is eroded, because no matter how hard they try to please others, they can never do enough.” says counselor Monte Drenner.

 You Feel Alone

 Being so caught up with managing the business’ cash flow, financial issues, dealing with employee and customer-related matters, and more, you forgot to socialize and have fun with your employees and friends outside of work.
+But note, “By building a list of people that you trust, with whom you can talk to in times of need, you allow yourself a strong sense of not being alone.”
+David Klow, a licensed therapist said.

 You isolate yourself that you find yourself alone most of the time.
 You feel no one will understand what you’re going through, that you choose not to talk about your worries.